 These divisions are considered our two operating segments as each has engaged in business activities for which it earns revenues and incurs expenses, discrete financial information is available for each, and this is the level at which the chief operating decision maker reviews discrete financial information for purposes of allocating resources and assessing performance.

-The following tables present results of continuing operations by reportable segment.
+The following table presents our financial performance by reportable segment.